JL-14/viking-experience-uk/README.md

 - The issue does not disrupt user experience, and will be addressed in future versions.

-4. The image-types (especially .jpeg) affect overall performance, without negatively affecting the user experience.
+4. At the smallest screen sizes (<400px) the edges of the header bar and footer bar are cropped -outside the on-screen display so does not affect user experience.

-- Lower resolution images, or images of a performance-friendly nature (e.g. .webp images) will be used in future versions.
+-The issue will be addressed in future versions.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.